shadfdz/shadfdz.github.io/resume.md

 ### Projects
 **Anomaly Detection in Wastewater Infrastructures Using Supervised and Semi-supervised Learning**, *December 2021-Present* \
-Detected and classified anomalies in CCTV of wastewater infrastrcuturing in Imperial Beach, CA using deep convolutional encoders and YOLOV5 (paper submission in progress).
+Detected and classified anomalies in CCTV of wastewater infrastructures in Imperial Beach, CA using deep convolutional autoencoders and YOLOV5 (paper submission in progress).

 [**Speech Emotion Recognition Using Deep Learning (Group Project)**](https://github.com/shadfdz/speechEmotionRecognition) \
 Designed an LSTM network to model speech emotion using PyTorch, Cuda and Librosa.
 Deployed the model as a [web app](https://kelvinm10.github.io/SER_Website/) using Heroku.